-Table 8: Civic integration29
+Table 8: Civic integration

 CIVIC INTEGRATION Name of integration policy or sector specific policy Please add columns as necessary How are migrant women addressed with regard to civic integration?
-Please describe N/a
+Please describe Civic Integration is part of language programme (Initial Integration of Immigrants).
+The programme is available for all third-country nationals residing in Slovenia

-29 For example validation of skills, civic courses, political participation or other.
+$^{\rm 29}$ For example validation of skills, civic courses, political participation or other.

-CIVIC INTEGRATION Name of integration policy or sector specific policy Please add columns as necessary Are migrant women specifically targeted or are they addressed as part of a wider group? □ Specifically third-country national migrant women targeted □ Third-country national migrant women addressed as part of a wider group of migrants (including also EU citizens with migrant backgriound) □ Migrant women addressed as part of a wider group of women Are specific categories of migrant women targeted (for example low-/highly-skilled labour migrants, students, family migrants, asylum seekers, etc.)? ☐ Yes If Yes, please indicate the category(ies) and describe how their specific backgrounds and needs are addressed? ☐ No At what stage of the integration process does the policy start (e.g. recently arrived or no differentiation)?
-Please describe
+CIVIC INTEGRATION Name of integration policy or sector specific policy Please add columns as necessary (including persons with international protection).
+Are migrant women specifically targeted or are they addressed as part of a wider group? □ Specifically third-country national migrant women targeted □ Third-country national migrant women addressed as part of a wider group of migrants (including also EU citizens with migrant backgriound) □ Migrant women addressed as part of a wider group of women Are specific categories of migrant women targeted (for example low-/highly-skilled labour migrants, students, family migrants, asylum seekers, etc.)? ☐ Yes If Yes, please indicate the category(ies) and describe how their specific backgrounds and needs are addressed? ☒ No At what stage of the integration process does the policy start (e.g. recently arrived or no differentiation)?
+Please describe Upon arrival in Slovenia.

-Table 9: Other30
+Table 9: Other